guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/provision-install/setting-up/index.md

     ```
 <!-- *** NEED some validation here. -->

+1. <strong>To verify that the cluster is connected, or if there was a change to `https`, setup the cluster again, making sure to insert the actual URL of your cluster:

+    ```bash
+    dcos cluster setup <cluster-url>
+    ```

+    Accept any permissions requests for your certificate.

 # Next Step: Installing the Mesosphere Kubernetes Engine

 Now that you have your DC/OS cluster all setup, you are ready to [install the Mesosphere Kubernetes Engine](/services/kubernetes/__VERSION__/getting-started/provision-install/installing-mke/).